When it comes to creating an attractive backyard garden, wooden posts and poles can play a big role.

 Before installing the treated wood posts into the ground, consider staining it with a waterproofing stain and then sealing it with an all-weather wood sealer such as Ready Seal.

 After you have buried the wood posts in the soil surrounding the submerged treated wood well with cement.
 This will make the posts stable.

 3- Add some rocks and pebbles to the hole

 This will allow a good drainage system to pass the water away from the wood deep into the soil, hence keeping the wood protected from rotting.

 Moisture and warmth of the ground soil can weaken the wood and can make it even more porous.

 This often makes your wooden posts and fences a site for biological infestation.

-If you want to keep your wood posts stand up strong against the elements (like soil moisture, temperature, humidity, rain, and snow), you will need to consistently treat them with wood sealers and preservatives.
+If you want to keep your wood posts standing up strong against the elements (like soil moisture, temperature, humidity, rain, and snow), you will need to treat them with wood sealers and preservatives consistently.